 The final step, if all other interventions fail, is surgery to release the tendons and provide more space for them to move.
 Following the surgery physical therapy may still be required to retrain the movements that caused the injury.

-Prevention of overuse injuries commonly requires breaking up sessions of work or practice involving a particular area into shorter periods with more frequent breaks to allow that area to rest and avoid the overuse.
+Prevention of overuse injuries commonly requires breaking up sessions of work or practice into shorter periods with more frequent breaks to allow that area to rest and avoid the overuse.

 - A proper warm up before doing any lifting, grasping or holding for extended periods may prepare the tendons for the task and prevent some of the strain placed on them.